Last verified: 17 days ago

 Absorption & Bioavailability

-Unknown — no pharmacokinetic data from the provided studies on bladderwrack in humans
+Unknown — no pharmacokinetic data available from the provided studies for human oral absorption

 Red Flags to Watch For

-- May contain heavy metals and organotin compounds (like tributyltin) absorbed from ocean water — contamination is a real concern
+- Bladderwrack is a marine algae that can accumulate heavy metals, organotin compounds (like tributyltin), and radioactive elements from polluted coastal waters — contamination is a real concern

 Products Containing Bladderwrack